History of Ancient Logic in the Hellenistic Period

 This list is not a bibliography: it merely gives details of those works which the text refers to more than once.

-J. M. Bochenski, Formate Logik, Freiburg/Munich, Verlag Karl Alber 1956 ("Orbis Academicus" III, 2).
+J. M. Bochenski, Formale Logik, Freiburg/Munich, Verlag Karl Alber 1956 ("Orbis Academicus" III, 2).

-S. Ebbesen, Commentators and Commentaries on Aristotle's Sophistici Elenchi, Leiden, E. J. Brill 1981 ("Corpus Latinum Commentariorum in Aristotelem Graecorum",
+S. Ebbesen, Commentators and Commentaries on Aristotle's Sophistici Elenchi, Leiden, E. J. Brill 1981 ("Corpus Latinum

-Michael Frede, Stoic vs. Aristotelian Syllogistic, Archiv fur Geschichte der Philosophie, LVI, 1974, pp. 1-32, reprinted in
+Michael Frede, "Stoic vs. Aristotelian Syllogistic", Archiv fur Geschichte der Philosophie, LVI, 1974, pp. 1-32, reprinted in

 Tae-Soo Lee, Die griechische Tradition der aristotelischen Syllogistik in der Spätantike, Göttingen, Vandenhoeck & Ruprecht 1984

 J. Pinborg, Logica e Semantica nel Medioevo, Turin, Boringhieri 1984.